fhiso/legacy-format/data-model.md

 ### TITL   {#TITL}

-A description of a specific writing or other work, such as the title of a book when used in a source context, or a formal designation used by an individual in connection with positions of royalty or other social status, such as Grand Duke.
+Title: a description of a specific writing or other work, such as the title of a book when used in a source context, or a formal designation used by an individual in connection with positions of royalty or other social status, such as Grand Duke.

 Contexts
 :   .`[INDI]`.`[TITL]`